egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/Chapter 8 Answers.md

 **6.** Why do we need upsampling?
 How to do it?

-Upsampling is needed both in AutoEncoders.
+Upsampling is needed in AutoEncoders.
 We capture the most important information (or reduce the dimension) of an image, then to revert it back to its original size, we need to upsample.

+-> Nearest Neighbour upsampling

+-> Bilinear Interpolation

 **7.** What does a 1x1 convolutional layer do?